-Cleaning up yard waste is not anyone’s favorite chore.
-Since you walk your dog through the neighborhood, you politely clean up his waste each time he poops in the neighbor’s yard.
+When you walk your dog, you always pick up his waste.
 What do you do if the doo-doo looks strange?
 It may be a sign of illness.
-Use the below dog poop color chart to figure out if your pet needs a change in diet or you should seek veterinary care for his symptoms.
+Use the below dog poop color chart to figure out if your dog needs a change in diet or you should seek veterinary care.

 Did My Dog Eat Crayons?

 There are times when you use a dog poop bag to pick up pup's waste that you may find some odd things in your dog's feces such as toy wheels, Legos, pieces of string or socks.
 You may even find entire boxes of crayons coming out in colorful chunks.

 The idea is that when you are watching what is coming out of your dog, you also know what is going in and have the opportunity to clean up or put away the offending objects.
-Keep in mind that as The Bark also confirms, it isn’t weird to keep track of your dog’s poop.
-It’s a good way to keep track of what’s going on with your dog.
+It isn’t weird to keep track of your dog’s poop; in fact, it’s a good way to know what’s going on with your dog.

 If your dog is in good health, then poop should have the same color, size, and consistency most of the time.
-Besides the unusual toy, you can watch for signs of good health in your dog’s poop without being weird about it.
+Besides the unusual toy piece, you can watch for signs of good health in your dog’s poop without being weird about it.

-Veterinarians have a guide known as the 4 C’s of dog poop.
-You can also use the 4 C's as a guide to your dog’s health.
-These 4 C's are:
+Veterinarians have a guide known as the 4 C’s of dog poop – consistency, coating, contents and color.
+You can use the 4 C's as a guide to your dog’s health.

 This may be one of the first things you notice when you pick up your dog’s poop.
-Gross as it might sound, your dog’s poop should be generally soft, yet firm.
+Gross as it might sound, your dog’s poop should be generally soft yet firm.
 If you notice your dog’s poop is watery, then it can be a sign of an upset stomach.
 However, if the poop seems too hard (and your pet is straining), the dog may have constipation.
 These things often work themselves out, but if they don’t, your pup needs a change in diet.

 When you are looking at the contents of your pet's poop, you are looking for anything that is out of the ordinary.
-This could be things your dog is eating that it shouldn’t be or you may find signs of worms.
+This could be things your dog is eating that they shouldn’t be or you may find signs of worms.
 If you find anything that seems concerning, you should call your veterinarian with questions.

-When you are looking at the color of your dog’s poop you should consider that each color of dog poop can mean something different and it tells you a lot about the dog's health condition.
+Finally, when you are looking at the color of your dog’s poop you should consider that each color of dog poop can mean something different and it tells you a lot about the dog's health condition.
 There are many health problems associated with specific colors of dog poop.
 If you see a change or something out of the ordinary, check with your vet.

 The normal color of your dog’s poop should be close to a chocolate brown color.